hks225/hh-update-java/README.md

 # hh-update-java
 update you CV on hh.ru

-for run you need Java8 and maven
+for run you need Java8, Maven and Chrome

 1. git clone https://github.com/hks225/hh-update-java.git